 The person you choose can manage your account in a number of ways.
 Choosing the right option will depend on your needs and circumstances.

 You can choose to allow one of the following types of access to your accounts:

 Depending on circumstances, there are occasions where a different type of access may be required.
 Please see below:

 Complete a series of questions to determine what access is appropriate for your needs

-A quick and easy way to get started is for the representative of the customer to book an appointment in branch by calling us on 0345 300 0071.
+You can register over the phone* or arrange a branch appointment by calling 0345 300 0071.
 Lines are open 8am - 8pm, seven days a week.

-Once we’ve got what we need, we’ll register the documents while you’re in the branch with the support of our specialist team.
+Once we’ve got what we need, we’ll register the documents while you’re in the branch with our specialist team available to support you.

 Have your circumstances changed since you first set up access for someone to help manage your financial affairs?
 Don’t worry, we are here to help!